BrendaAndrea/Diplomado-IA/README.md

-# Data Science and AI in Agriculture - Diploma Projects
+# Data Science and AI - Diploma Projects

 Welcome to the repository showcasing my journey through the **Diploma in Data Science and Artificial Intelligence Applied to Agriculture** at Universidad Autónoma Chapingo.
 This repository highlights my practical implementations and learnings across various topics in data science, machine learning, and artificial intelligence.